What Is Cloud Computing? A Comprehensive Beginner’s Guide

 - It allows developers to quickly release new products.
 This is because they don’t need to do any sort of backend configuration to release a new app.
 They can simply upload bits of code and release it.

-Q: Azure vs. Google Cloud vs. AWS – what are the differences?
+Azure vs. Google Cloud vs. AWS – What Are the Main Differences?

 - Amazon Web Services

 AWS is the alpha male of cloud computing.
 It offers the largest array of services and boasts the most comprehensive network of data centers.

 You can select the operating system, database, web application platform, programing language, and other services.